Abzraja/web-scraping-challenge/README.md

 ## Conclusion
 This was an extremely difficult assignment.
 I have a strong feeling of accomplishment having worked my way through and successfully completing all aspects of the assignment.

-I would liked to write a more thorough READE, but unfortunately due to difficulty and long time spent on the assignment.
-I have run out of time.
-I hope I am not deducted marks for this.
+I would have liked to write a more thorough README, but unfortunately due to the difficulty of the assignment and long time spent on the assignment, I have run out of time.
+I hope I am not deducted marks for having a short README.
 Everything on the app works correctly and the webpage displays nicely.